bitfield/script/README.md

 By comparison, writing shell-like scripts in raw Go is much less convenient, because everything you do returns a different data type, and you must (or at least should) check errors following every operation.

-In scripts for system administration we often want to compose different operations like this in a quick and convenient way.
+In scripts for system administration, we often want to compose different operations like this in a quick and convenient way.
 If an error occurs somewhere along the pipeline, we would like to check this just once at the end, rather than after every operation.

 # Everything is a pipe